ARM-software/abi-aa/aaelf64-morello/aaelf64-morello.rst

 16-byte (128 bits) location (``fragment``) and  generates a ``R_MORELLO_CAPINIT`` relocation for the linker to create a capability in the ``fragment``.
-The assembler may use the ``fragment`` with the following format to give out size hints for the linker to use before processing the relocation.
+The assembler may use the ``fragment`` with the following format to give out size hints for the linker to use before processing the relocation:

 +----------------+--------------+
 |  64-bit: empty | 64-bit: size |
 +----------------+--------------+

-This size hint if not superseded by more accurate information will be incorporated into the ``capdesc`` ``size`` field.
+This size hint will be incorporated into the ``capdesc`` ``size`` field, if not superseded by more accurate information.

 In case of position independent code (PIC), the assembler will generate a ``R_MORELLO_LD128_GOT_LO12_NC`` relocation, which causes the linker to generate